nik1t7n/BlazorCrudDotnet8/README.md

 - **EditGame:** Update an existing game in the database.
 - **DeleteGame:** Delete a game record from the database.

+## Encapsulation and Abstractions
+- **Interface-Based Design:** The project utilizes interfaces such as `IGameService` and `IGameRepository` to define contracts for services and repositories.
+This interface-based design promotes encapsulation by hiding the implementation details behind well-defined interfaces.

+- **Dependency Inversion Principle:** By depending on abstractions (interfaces) rather than concrete implementations, the project adheres to the Dependency Inversion Principle.
+This principle states that high-level modules should not depend on low-level modules but should depend on abstractions.

+- **Flexibility and Extensibility:** Encapsulation through abstractions allows for easy extension and modification of the codebase.
+New implementations of services or repositories can be introduced by adhering to the existing interfaces, enabling flexibility in the system.

 ## Conclusion
 BlazorCrudDotnet8 Game Service is a demonstration of building a CRUD application using Blazor, .NET Core 8, and Entity Framework Core.
 The project showcases modern technologies, a structured architecture, interactive design, and essential functionalities for managing game data effectively.